-The Trust gives wild land a voice – but we need you to help spread the word.
+The Trust gives wild land a voice – but we need your help to spread the word!

-Look out for opportunities to respond to articles and stories that give you a chance to talk about the importance of wild land.
-You can write to local and national papers, as well as specialist media, for example outdoor magazines and the journals of clubs you belong to.
+Look out for opportunities to respond to articles and stories that give you a chance to talk about wild land and why it matters.
+You can write to local and national papers, as well as specialist media, such as outdoor magazines.
 Check out our top ten tips for writing to the press below.

-- You can write in response to something that has been published very recently in the newspaper (ideally within a day of the article’s date) or you can write “on spec”.
+- Write in response to something that has been published very recently in the newspaper (ideally within a day of the article’s date - mention the article and the date it ran) - or write “on spec”.

-- Remember that editors sometimes cut letters down so make sure your most important points are covered in the first part of your letter in case they cut from the bottom up!
+- Editors sometimes cut letters down so make sure your most important points are covered in the first part of your letter in case they cut from the bottom up!

 - Letters should usually be addressed to “Dear Editor or Sir/Madam.”

-- Include your full name, address, telephone number, and e-mail address.
-(Anonymous letters will not be published but you can ask for your full address to be withheld and telephone numbers will only be used by a paper to contact you with a query).
+- Include your full name, address, telephone number, and e-mail address as you will be asked for this otherwise - you can ask for your full address to be withheld in the actual publication.

 If you have had something published we won’t always be aware of this, especially if it is in a more local or specialist publication so please email us